 She spun, using the momentum to bring her in a full circle, and brought her blade down in an overhanded blow towards his shoulder.
 She yelped as a sharp pain ran through her abdomen mid-strike, suddenly forgetting the attack and stumbling past him.
 Aerik brought his elbow down across her back, sending her sprawling face-first onto the ground.

 Jerica rolled over to her back hastily, lifting her sword to defend the attack she expected Aerik to make while she was down, but it didn’t come.
 Instead she found him smirking at her.
-“Just because the bone is healed doesn’t mean you’re back to your prime.
-There is still going to be tenderness when you over-extend yourself.
+“Just because the bone is healed doesn’t mean there won’t be tenderness when you over-extend yourself.
 Now get up.”

 Jerica pushed herself to her feet, cheeks burning with embarrassment.
 It had been many years since anyone had been able to push her over with such ease, and she didn’t appreciate his condescending tone.
 It made her feel foolish.